Conservation Officer Report

 District 17 - Mankato area

-CO Steve Chihak (Spring Valley) spent the week monitoring snowmobile and ice fishing activity.
-Requests from the public for information on shelter removal dates were returned.
-A firearm safety field day was attended at the Cedar Valley Conservation Club.
+CO Steve Chihak (Spring Valley) spent the week working angling, boat and water safety, AIS enforcement, and recreational vehicle activity.
+Requests from the public seeking information were returned.

 Albert Lea - vacant.